d33bs/school_zone_warning_prediction/README.md

 ## Technologies

-Technology used in these pipelines includes (but is not limited to) the following:
+Technology used in the pipeline includes (but is not limited to) the following:

 ### Prefect
 The Prefect Python library is "An open-source workflow management system." (https://www.prefect.io/core).
 In the context of Prefect, we are able to create "tasks" (may be understood to be Python functions) that are coordinated in a "flow".
 A flow which consists of these coordinated tasks is also considered a directed acyclic graph (DAG) (https://en.wikipedia.org/wiki/Directed_acyclic_graph).